I am a PhD student at CISPA Helmholtz Center, supervised by Prof. Mario Fritz. My research currently revolves around two main themes:

-- Causal reasoning and scientific agents, with a focus on how multi-agent LLM systems can assist in discovering, refining, and validating causal hypotheses.
+- Causal reasoning and scientific agents, with a focus on how multi-agent LLM systems can assist in discovering and refining causal hypotheses.

-- Safety and ethics of multi-agent and self-evolving AI systems, with an emphasis on long-term risk from autonomous, open-ended and memory-augmented agents.
+- Safety and ethics of multi-agent and self-evolving AI systems, with an emphasis on risks of autonomous open-ended agents and deception.

 More recently, I have been investigating persistent memory for LLMs, mechanisms that allow models to retain information across sessions and internal states.
-While such memory can enable personalization and long-horizon reasoning, it also introduces significant safety risks, including hidden state accumulation, privacy leakage, and long-term behavioral manipulation.
+While such memory can enable personalization and long-horizon reasoning, it also introduces significant safety risks, including cross-domain leakage, sycophancy, and long-term behavioral manipulation.

 I enjoy learning from and collaborating with people from diverse backgrounds and disciplines.
 My inbox is always open, feel free to reach out.

-- Jan 2026: Funny or Persuasive, but Not Both: Evaluating Fine-Grained Multi-Concept Control in LLMs accepted at EACL 2026 🇲🇦 !
+- Jan 2026: Funny or Persuasive, but Not Both: Evaluating Fine-Grained Multi-Concept Control in LLMs accepted at EACL 2026 🇲🇦 Oral

 - Dec 2025: Survey on AI Ethics: A Socio‐Technical Perspective accepted!